Aging Successfully Interactive Course

 In 9 Modules at £35 each or £275 for the whole course.
 An in-depth look at the systems of the body, how they age and what we can do with exercises, diet and herbs to help us to stay youthful and energetic for as long as possible.
 Games, puzzles, recipes and light research make this a fun way to learn.

 Understanding your body and those ways in which you can maintain fitness, not only offers motivation to put in a little extra effort for our own benefit; it gives us a certain amount of control and supports optimism.
 Having an optimistic view of how we expect our later years to be makes them more likely to be active and satisfying.
 If we are expecting to fall apart after every birthday, we are inviting just that to happen.
 A positive attitude is crucial and will always help you whatever the circumstances.
 The enemies of good health have always been depression, anxiety, anger and low self- esteem, at any age.

 The course is set out in nine modules each dedicated to a body system.
 Following the whole course helps you to build a basic understanding of the way in which each of your body systems work and are integrated with each other.
-You will follow the links which enable you to function as a whole person.
 Looking at other people and the way in which they have aged can sometimes be scary, and at others, inspiring.
 The aim of this study in which you participate as fully as possible, is to encourage you – whatever your present age – to give regular time, thought and effort to caring for yourself, in order to become one of those inspiring seniors.